 NORTH DEVON CREMATORIUM JOINT COMMITTEE

-A meeting of the above Committee will be held at the Crematorium, Barnstaple on FRIDAY 22nd JUNE 2018 AT 2.30 p.m.
+A virtual meeting of the above Committee will be held on FRIDAY 7th AUGUST 2020 AT 2.30 p.m.

 Members: Representing North Devon Council

 Councillors Bulled, Cann (Vice Chairman), Davis, Gubb, Lovering, Phillips and Walker

 Councillors Christie, Gubb, Harding, A. Inch (Chairman) and Pennington.

 2. To approve as a correct record the minutes of the meeting held on 19th June 2020 (attached).